sendbird/sendbird-calls-android/README.md

 The local or remote user’s information is available via the `directCall.getLocalUser()` and `directCall.getRemoteUser()` methods.

 ## Retrieve call history
-SendBird server automatically stores details of calls, which can be used later to display a call history for users.
-A user’s call history is available via a `DirectCallLogListQuery` instance.
+The SendBird server automatically stores details of calls, which can be used later to display a call history for users.
+A user’s call history is available via a `SendBirdCall.DirectCallLogListQuery()` instance.

 ```java
 DirectCallLogListQuery.Params params = new DirectCallLogListQuery.Params();